Analytic solution to pseudo-Landau levels in strongly bent graphene nanoribbons: Conclusions

-\textit{Conclusions.}-- We analytically resolve the pseudo-Landau level dispersions in a strongly bent graphene nanoribbon and investigate their transport exemplified by the zero-field quantum oscillations and the negative strain-resistivity arising from the valley anomaly.
-Our findings may pave the way to graphene straintronics devices in the strong strain paradigm, which remains largely unexplored.
-Our techniques are transplantable to twisted two-dimensional materials and topological materials, especially the twisted bilayer graphene \cite{liujianpeng2019}, Dirac superconductors \cite{liu2017b, kobayashi2018, matsushita2018, massarelli2017, nica2018}, and bosonic ``semimetals" \cite{liu2020b, liu2019, ferreiros2018, rechtsman2013, wen2019, brendel2017}, where pseudo-Landau levels have been reported.
+Our findings may pave the way to graphene straintronics devices in the strong strain paradigm, which so far remains largely unexplored.
+Our approach may be transplanted to a various novel materials such as the twisted bilayer graphene \cite{liujianpeng2019}, Dirac superconductors \cite{liu2017b, kobayashi2018, matsushita2018, massarelli2017, nica2018}, and bosonic ``semimetals" \cite{liu2020b, liu2019, ferreiros2018, sunjunsong2021, sunjunsong2022, rechtsman2013, wen2019, brendel2017}, where pseudo Landau levels have been reported.